Bigsy/clj-chess-bot/README.md

 clj -M:run
 ```

 The bot will connect to Lichess and wait for challenges.
-It plays by making random legal moves for now.

 ## Requirements